 The folks at Matang wanted to reiterate how important it is that wild animals are not meant to be pets.
 They’re not here for our entertainment or to perform, as I learned at the Elephant Nature Park.
 I was stunned as I looked through the #orangutan hashtag on Instagram, where I saw baby orangutans being held by backpackers at zoos in Indonesia.

-Before they are re-released, orangutans that come to Matang go through a long process to ensure their wellbeing.
+Before they are re-released, orangutans that come to Matang go through a long process to ensure their well being.
 First, the staff gathers information on how they’d been living previously.
 Next, they’ll be quarantined to check for any health problems.
 They’ll be treated for any issues and be nurtured back to an adequate orangutan diet.

-Third, they’ll go through three training stages, starting with enclosures, then periphery forest and finally deep forest release.
+Third, they’ll go through three training stages, starting with enclosures, then periphery forest, and finally deep forest release.
 The last step involves completely releasing them back into the wild while still monitoring their progress.
 If they no longer return to the centre for food, they’ve been completely rehabilitated.

 Each orangutan has its own unique story.
 Aman, the dominant male pictured above, was blind for ten years before becoming the first successful orangutan cataract surgery patient.
 He was reaching out because he knew it was feeding time.
 His large face plates make him the most attractive to the female orangutans.
 Others are orphaned or have gotten into fights with other orangutans.

-While the orangutans are certainly the main draw to Matang Wildlife Centre, it’s also home to a number of other creatures, including native birds like the hornbill and pet species cockatoos, as well as a gibbon, turtles, snakes and young sun bears.
+While the orangutans are certainly the main draw to Matang Wildlife Centre, it’s also home to a number of other creatures, including native birds like the hornbill and pet species cockatoos, as well as a gibbon, turtles, snakes, and young sun bears.

 If You Go